Antoine-lb/Shell3D/README.md

 > Sample of a block being rendered

 ![Sample of the game being played](./img/game-sample.gif)
-> Sample of a block being rendered
+> Sample of the player moving around

 # How to run it